Moduli Spaces of $\alpha$-stable Pairs and Wall-Crossing on $\mathbb{P}^2$: Forgetful Morphisms and the Brill-Noether Loci

 is also a divisiorial contraction but not a smooth one.
-We remark that the contracted divisor $\bM^{0^+}(5,1)_{k\geq2} $ is an irreducible variety, which can be geometrically proved by considering the wall-crossings of the moduli spaces $\bM^{\alpha}(5,-1)$ with Hilbert polynomial $5m-1$ (Theorem \ref{prop3}). \item In the proof of Proposition \ref{prop5}, the exceptional divisor is a $\PP^1$-bundle over $\PP^{13}$-bundle over $\PP^2$.
-On the other hand, in \cite[\S 3.1.2]{maican}, the projective bundle $\mathbb{W}$ over the space $N(3,2,3)$ of Kronecker module parameterizes pairs of sheaves homomorphisms with sections.
-Through simple computation, one can see that this parameter space $\mathbb{W}$ is obtained from the moduli space $\bM^{0^+}(4,1)$ by contracting the fiber $\PP^{13}$. \end{enumerate} \end{rema}
+We remark that the contracted divisor $\bM^{0^+}(5,1)_{k\geq2} $ is an irreducible variety, which can be geometrically proved by considering the wall-crossings of the moduli spaces $\bM^{\alpha}(5,-1)$ with Hilbert polynomial $5m-1$ (Theorem \ref{prop3}). \end{rema}